rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 - Dedicated modifiers are available on the left side of the functions layer.
 - Sticky (one shot) modifiers are available on the left side of the navigation and mouse layers.
 - The two keys on each thumb cluster control layer transitions when held (navigation, lower, raise and mouse).
 - The two inner thumb keys acts as space when tapped.
+In the lower or raise layer, they toggle the opposite layer when double tapped.
+- The raise layer can be activated from the lower layer by holding the opposite inner thumb key, which allow access to math operators without leaving the lower (numpad) layer.
 - The two outer thumb keys acts as Special Keys when tapped.
 See the *Special Keys* section below.
-- Activating both lower and raise layers activates the functions layer.
+- Any combination of one inner plus one outer thumb keys will activate or toggle the functions layer.
-- Activating both navigation and mouse layers activates the maintenance layer.
+- Holding both outer thumb keys will activate the maintenance layer.
 - On the navigation and mouse layers, you find Esc in the Q key and Enter in the P key.
 - Tab is present on the left side of the navigation and mouse layers, allowing easy access to gui/alt+tab.
 - Combos allow easy access to ENTER (JKL), ESC (SDF), TAB (WER or UIO) and single hand operations (Swap hands or activate another layer).